-Existing and projected9 resident population levels are key factors in park and open space planning, and understanding historical growth can help anticipate and plan for future developments and needs.
-Figure 2.1 and Table 2.1 present data on the Village's historical, existing, and projected resident population.10 By the end of the 20th century, Caledonia had grown to be the largest town in Wisconsin by population, with 23,614 residents reported by the 2000 Census.
-The Village's population has continued to grow, to 25,361 persons in 2020, according to the U.S. Census Bureau.
-The Wisconsin Department of Administration estimated the 2024 Village population at 25,428 residents.
-The projected 2050 Caledonia population is approximately 34,027 Village residents.11
+Existing and projected1 resident population levels are key factors in park and open space planning, and understanding historical growth can help anticipate and plan for future developments and needs.
+Figure the end of the 20th century, Caledonia had grown to be the largest town in Wisconsin by population, with persons in 2020, according to the U.S. Census Bureau.
+The Wisconsin Department of Administration